typecode/sykle/plugins/sync_pg_data/README.md

   {
      "plugins": {
         "sync_pg_data": {
             "local": {                   // Name of location
+                "env_file": ".env",      // Envfile for args to use (OPTIONAL) "write": true,           // Allow writes to location "args": {
-               "PORT": 5432,         // Port for postgres (OPTIONAL) "HOST": "localhost",  // Host for postgres
+                   "PORT": 5432,         // Port for postgres (OPTIONAL) "HOST": "$PG_HOST",   // Host for postgres
                    "USER": "postgres",   // Username for postgres
                    "PASSWORD": "asdf"    // Password for postgres
+                }
             }
         }
      }